What 150 First Dates Taught Me About Dating Burnout

 Still, going on dates gave me a sense of purpose in a time when I felt purposeless.
 Desperate not to be alone, dating became my biggest hobby and singular pastime; it was like a second job of sorts.
 I accepted dates with almost anyone, convincing myself that giving people chances was a good thing, even when I wasn’t attracted to them.
 Through date after date, I became more and more disheartened, leading myself to a dark, depressing place.

-After 150 first dates—yes, I actually went on 150 first dates!—I realized I was knee deep in dating app burnout, a phenomenon I realized I wasn’t alone in experiencing.
+After 150 first dates — yes, I actually went on 150 first dates! — I realised I was knee-deep in dating app burnout, a phenomenon I realised I wasn’t alone in experiencing.
 I grew sick and tired of having the same basic convos over and over again: Where do you live?
 What do you do for fun?
-Where are you traveling to this year?
-Beyond this, I often found I was the main person asking the questions, and although I love a good interview, this felt one sided and exhausting after a while.
+Where are you travelling to this year?
+Beyond this, I often found I was the main person asking the questions, and although I love a good interview, this felt one-sided and exhausting after a while.

 So I decided to take a chance on something that felt unfamiliar and different.
-After years of therapy and trying different antidepressants, I signed up for ketamine therapy through a program called Mindbloom.
+After years of therapy and trying different antidepressants, I signed up for ketamine therapy through a programme called Mindbloom.
 It felt like a last resort.
-Though the process was slow—it took a few sessions to feel something—I started to experience some relief.
+Though the process was slow — it took a few sessions to feel something — I started to experience some relief.
 I noticed myself being kinder to myself.
 I was able to embrace more positive self-talk and keep myself from going down a negative path.
 Being single didn’t feel so bad anymore.
 It just was.
 I accepted that my journey is my journey, and began to show myself more compassion.

 Advertisement